DuncanMopuleng/aws-reStart-Journey/README.md

 # AWS-Restart-Program-Cloud-Practitioner-Certificate Journey-
 Welcome to my learning journey towards becoming an AWS Certified Cloud Practitioner (CLF-C02).
-This repository was forked from Ms Thabelo Muthuvhukuma (https://github.com/Thabelo-M/aws-reStart-Journey) as a guide and template to help as graduates to documents notes, study resources, and hands-on labs as we explore the fundamentals of Amazon Web Services (AWS) and cloud computing.
+This repository was forked from Ms Thabelo Muthuvhukuma (https://github.com/Thabelo-M/aws-reStart-Journey) as a guide and template to help us as graduates to document notes, study resources, and hands-on labs as we explore the fundamentals of Amazon Web Services (AWS) and cloud computing.

 ## Why This Repo?